PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

     put '=========================================';
  run;
 ```
-In general, SAS By Group processing is established with either PROC SORT or an ORDER BY statement in PROC SQL.
+In general, SAS By Group processing is established with either <span class="coding">PROC SORT</span> or an ORDER BY statement in <span class="coding">PROC SQL</span>.
 For Data step processing when a BY statement is encountered, SAS creates the automatic variables first.<by_variable> and last.<by_variable> to permit truth testing to control logic by identifying observations as first or last in the by group.
 The statement fragment:
 if first.district then

 is a truth test with an implied Boolean evaluation of 0 for false and 1 for true.
 In our example, the statement above can be also be written as: